6 Tips on How to Improve Lawyer Time Tracking with actiTIME

 In the law practice industry, lawyers should have a clear understanding of what constitutes billable and non-billable hours.
 Billable hours include all the time they spend working on matters, i.e. time that their clients pay for.
 Non-billable hours include administrative tasks, timekeeping and other errands, not related to clients.
 As long as time tracking is a part of non-billable activities, law practitioners show less interest in timekeeping.
 However, the consequences can hurt their and the firm’s income like in the following example:

-This example illustrates the importance of accurate timekeeping in law firms.
-At actiTIME, we’ve got law firms and individual consultants among our clients, so we’d like to show you how law firms can profit from actiTIME and how to fine-tune this time tracker to never miss a billable second and make timekeeping an automated and hassle-free process.
+This example illustrates the importance of accurate time tracking in law firms.
+At actiTIME, we’ve got law firms and individual consultants among our clients, so we’d like to show you how law firms can profit from actiTIME and how to fine-tune this time tracker to never miss a billable second and make time tracking an automated and hassle-free process.

 1. Create Billable & Non-Billable Tasks